StuyPulse/Wildcard-LEDControl/README.md

 - The teensy's i2c was hanging occasionally due to no pullup resistor between signal and power?
 - The radio interference coming from the motors caused weird signals to run through the signal line, causing it to hang?

+Possible Solutions:
+- Utilize the MCP2515 CAN Module for better signal reliability no single use of i2c.

 ## Required Libraries:
 - FastLED.h - lib for controlling WS2812B LEDs
 - Wire.h - for i2c